 - Finally, interact with the spider in some way.
-Ideally, you will be able to touch the spider, but for some people, that's just a bit too hard, so that may be something you want to do in the presence of an expert.
-Until then, try feeding the spider or letting it roam outside of its encasement.
+Ideally, you will be able to touch the spider, but for some people, that is just a bit too hard.
+This is where the use of a professional might be helpful.
+Until then, begin feeding the spider or letting it roam outside of its encasement.
 If you can let it loose, follow it around.
-Once you have gotten through these exercises without fear, chances are your spider phobia will go away.
+Once you have gotten through these exercises, your phobia of spiders would have resolved.

-The key thing to realize is that almost every type of anxiety has some type of trigger.
+The key thing to realize is that almost every type of anxiety has a trigger.
 Panic attacks are often triggered by physical sensations.
 So purposely mimicking those sensations might reduce the frequency of panic attacks, making the triggers less effective.
 If you suffer from obsessive-compulsive disorder, forcing yourself to think certain anxiety provoking thoughts might aid in relieving these feelings.

 It is not advised to recreate sensations in post-traumatic stress disorder sufferers, only because some people can experience flashbacks so severe that require psychological intervention.
-It is also often a better idea to do this in the presence of a psychologist no matter what type of anxiety you have.
-But some people can perform these activities fairly well on their own.
+It is also often a better idea to leave certain sensation and experience re-enactment to the psychologists and/or psychiatrists that are better suited for handling these cases.

 Breathing exercises can be very beneficial for those with anxiety, especially those that hyperventilate.
 Hyperventilation is very common for people that have panic attacks and often causes physical symptoms that create more anxiety on their own.

-So to prevent that from happening, breathing exercises can be used to calm the body and reduce the likelihood of hyperventilation.
+To prevent reoccurrence, breathing exercises can be utilized to calm the body and reduce the likelihood of hyperventilation.
 There are dozens of various breathing techniques, but the simplest one is the following: